 In the words of Souryal and Potts, “Islamic law has two primary sources: the Shariah, which is a theocratic legal system based on a divine code revealed to the Prophet Mohammad (PBUH) and the Sunnah, or the acts of the prophet”.
 (7) The concept of Hudud, however, is not found in the Quran, though it has been mentioned in the Hadiths, believed by Muslims to be an authentic record to the ideas of Prophet Mohammad (PBUH).
 The word Hudud is plural for the Arabic word “hadd”, meaning “the final limit”.
 The Quran has several passages that mention the “limits of God”, beyond which Muslims are warned never to transgress.
 The specific Hudud crimes were compiled by early Muslim lawmakers from references made by the Prophet (PBUH) and early Muslims.
 It is accepted that Hudud crimes are violations against God and the punishments for them are laid down in the Quran or the Sunnah.
 The crimes that fall under this category are zina (fornication), sariqa (some types of theft), qadif (false accusation of fornication), shurb–al khamur (drinking alcohol), and hiraba (armed robbery).
 There are other crimes that are considered by some (but not all) schools of law to be Hudud crimes as well.
 These include sodomy, apostasy, and assassination for the purpose of robbery.
 The important point to note here is that Hudud crimes are considered crimes against God himself.
 Thus, their penalties are considered absolute, nonnegotiable, and unpardonable.
-As such, a proven Hudud offence carries, as it were, a mandatory sentence laid down by the Quran, which cannot be mitigated by earthy judges.
+As such, a proven Hudud offence carries, as it were, a mandatory sentence laid down by the Quran, which cannot be mitigated by earthly judges.
 These include hand amputation for theft, 100 lashes for fornication, 40 lashes for alcohol consumption, and so on.

 One important issue that is often overlooked when considering Hudud crimes and their punishment is that the burden of proof is set extremely high.
 For such crimes, there are only two types of evidence that can be accepted.
 The first is iqrar (confession).
 The confession, however, can be retracted at any time, even up to the moment of punishment.
 The second type of proof is eyewitness testimony.
 The number of eyewitnesses required varies depending upon the crime.
 Four male eyewitnesses are required to prove guilt in cases of adultery and two for theft.
 The testimony of two female witnesses equals that of a man, and female witnesses are permitted only if there is also a male witness.
-In addition, the witness must be 1) persons of moral integrity; 2) above the age of puberty; 3) sane at the time of observing the offence and when giving testimony; and 4) free of criminal convictions and should not have engaged in any deviant behaviour.
-(7)
+In addition, the witness must be 1) persons of moral integrity; 2) above the age of puberty; 3) sane at the time of observing the offence and when giving testimony; and 4) free of criminal convictions and should not have engaged in any deviant behaviour (7).